masseydigital/az-900-exam-prep/README.md

 An _Azure Resource Group_ holds related resources for an Azure solution.
 Developers choose which resource group resources go into.
 Each resource can only exist in one resource group.

 Best practices for resource groups:
-1) All resources should share the same lifecycle
+1) All resources should share the same life cycle
 2) Use resource groups to scope access control

 _Azure Resource Manager_ enables you to work with resources in a group.
 It provides security, auditing, and tagging features.